shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 * Introduce several basic Linux commands
 * Set up your environment (GitHub, all the directories for the course assignments)
 * Practice creating, compiling, and running C++ programs
-* Get experience testing your assignments (before submitting to Inginious)
+* Get experience testing your assignments (before submitting to INGInious)
 * Work on Programming Assignment 01
 <br>